Desk with Laptop, Calculator, Files and small model of house with epc colours

-Some EPCs are unfortunately issued containing mistakes and it's possible for the EPC rating to be skewed one way or another.
+Some EPCs are unfortunately issued containing mistakes and it's possible for the EPC rating to be skewed one way or another as a result.

-Mistakes however do happen even at the best of times.
-Many can't be spotted from just looking at the EPC certificate, but here are some examples that you might be able to spot by checking the Features list on an existing EPC.
+Mistakes however can happen even at the best of times.
+Many can't be spotted from just looking at the EPC certificate, but this page contains some examples that you might be able to spot by checking the Features list on an existing EPC.

-For an EPC assessment, each of the following parts of a property need to have a dateband assigned for when they were built:
+Each of the following parts of a property need to have a construction dateband assigned to them when an EPC assessment is conducted:

-Parts of the assessment calculation are based on assumed minimum thermal performance values determined by this dateband.
-These performance values became ever more tighter (better) over the years as building regulations were introduced in 1965 (E&W) and made tighter thereafter.
+Parts of the assessment calculation are based on assumed minimum thermal performance values determined by the dateband chosen.
+These performance values became ever more tighter (better) over the years as formal building regulations were introduced in 1965 (E&W) and made tighter in the years thereafter.

 If the wrong date band is assigned during the assessment, the system may produce an EPC rating for the property that is overly positive or negative as a result, depending whether the dateband is prior to, or after, the actual date of construction of your property.